AdhaarSharma/ToDoProjects/README.md

 - Product which capitalizes knowledge of Humanities and other non tech subjects (Philosophy)
 - Build gatekept spaces on scale to meet niche demand at scale
 - Tenant Finder
-- Brand alue for money shoes
+- Brand value for money shoes

 # Interests
 - Carpentry